All of our Mission Immersion programs are based on the same values and principles.

 AYM has long standing relationships with dozens of local agencies and ministries.
 Investing in these long term relationships means we can work together with them to make a significant impact in the community and boost the great work these partners are doing.
 It also means that AYM becomes part of the long term conversations in Asheville regarding issues like homelessness, poverty, and food insecurity.
 Having these long term relationships also means that we get to know more of our neighbors who are living on the streets or otherwise on the margins of society.
 As our youth groups come to work with us they are invit

 ed into all these relationships.
 Often our groups will keep up these connections with these agencies long after their time with us is over!

-There are 3 kinds of Mission Immersion programs that we provide:
+There are 4 types of Mission Immersion programs that we provide:

 Summer Weeks: A Sunday evening to Friday morning program that includes volunteering at 4 to 6 worksites and debriefing programs that include Bible study, group discussion, and art projects as a means of reflection.
 Towards the end of the week groups will be led in an urban awareness walk, discernment of a plan on how to “take the experience home” with them, and a closing worship.
 Housing is provided (indoor camping style) as well as most meals.